Artists are asking ‘how can I expand my audiences and get my work out there more? What are the mechanisms?’

 Sue Healey is a Sydney-based choreographer, filmmaker and installation artist.
 Her work investigates the potential that lies at the shifting boundaries between disciplines, and the revelations that are sparked at those intersections.
 Critically, movement is at the heart of each of the works.

-The forum will be facilitated by Professor Gene Moyle.
+The forum was facilitated by Professor Gene Moyle.

-An advisory panel will assist in supporting Ausdance National and the NDF curator in the development and delivery of this event.
-The advisory panel currently includes Gene Moyle (Ausdance National President), Shane Carroll (independent advisor), Michelle Silby (Executive Director, Ausdance VIC), Merindah Donnelly (CEO, BlakDance), Lizzie Vilmanis (Independent Artist/Ausdance QLD), Paul Selwyn-Norton (Director, STRUT Dance WA), Monica Stevens (independent artist/BlakDance Elder) and Julie Dyson (peak body representative, Ausdance National).
+An advisory panel assisted in supporting Ausdance National and the NDF curator in the development and delivery of this event.
+The advisory panel included Gene Moyle (Ausdance National President), Shane Carroll (independent advisor), Michelle Silby (Executive Director, Ausdance VIC), Merindah Donnelly (CEO, BlakDance), Lizzie Vilmanis (Independent Artist/Ausdance QLD), Paul Selwyn-Norton (Director, STRUT Dance WA), Monica Stevens (independent artist/BlakDance Elder) and Julie Dyson (peak body representative, Ausdance National).

-Academic advisors and contributors include Professor Kim Vincs (Swinburne), Dr Jordan Beth Vincent (Deakin Motion Lab).
+Academic advisors and contributors included Professor Kim Vincs (Swinburne) and Dr Jordan Beth Vincent (Deakin Motion Lab).

-The NDF is being curated by Helen Simondson who is the current Acting Head of Public and Education Programs at the Australian Centre for the Moving Image (ACMI).
-She is supported by Shane Carroll from the advisory panel.
+The NDF was curated by Helen Simondson who is the current Acting Head of Public and Education Programs at the Australian Centre for the Moving Image (ACMI).
+She was supported by Shane Carroll from the advisory panel.

 Project partners and funding